fupy/fupy.github.io/README.md

  (3) Set PLATFORM and TARGET correctly - IE "export PLATFORM=mimasv2" if using the MimasV2

+ (4) Build the gateware with `make gateware`

- (4) Run ./scripts/build-micropython.sh
+ (5) Run ./scripts/build-micropython.sh

 This will give you an image for your target at `./build/$PLATFORM_$TARGET_lm32/micropython.bin` which you can then flash to your board.

 #### Running MicroPython inside QEmu environment

-The HDMI2USB LiteX environment provides some limited QEmu emulation of the FPGA gateware.
-This means you can test your code without needing hardware.
+The HDMI2USB LiteX environment provides some limited QEmu emulation of the FPGA gateware, this means you can test your code without needing hardware.

+It can be used with the MicroPython image by running `./scripts/build-qemu.sh` and then replacing `-kernel qemu.bin` with `-kernel micropython.bin` in the last command.

 ## More Information